 Dr. Kaufman takes us on a tour of the evidence (such as it is) regarding prophylactic (“just in case”) platelet transfusions, platelet transfusions before minor procedures like central venous catheter insertion and lumbar puncture, major non-neurologic surgery, cardiac surgery with cardiopulmonary bypass, and intracranial hemorrhage in those on anti-platelet medications.
 What Rick and the other authors found may surprise you!

-Dr. Rick Kaufman trained in clinical pathology and completed a transfusion medicine fellowship at Washington University in St. Louis before relocating to Boston.
+Dr. Rick Kaufman trained in Clinical Pathology and completed a Transfusion Medicine fellowship at Washington University in St. Louis before relocating to Boston.
 Rick is currently medical director of the Brigham and Women’s Hospital Adult Transfusion Service, and an Associate Professor of Pathology at Harvard.
+After this interview was published (and not because this interview was published!), Rick was named editor-in-chief of the preeminent journal in Blood Banking and Transfusion Medicine: Transfusion.
 He is a previous guest on this podcast, outlining the potential impact of the drug daratumumab (“DARA”) on blood bank testing in episode 010.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Dr. Kaufman nor I have any relevant financial disclosures.

 The images below are generously provided by Dr. Kaufman.

 - 2015 AABB Platelet Clinical Practice Guideline: Kaufman RM et al. Platelet Transfusion: A Clinical Practice Guideline from the AABB.
 Ann Intern Med.
 2015 Feb 03; 162(3):205-13.